MAILFERT-Sebastien/UNLOC/README.md

 1. Fiji

 To download its latest version, visit its website [here](https://imagej.net/Fiji/Downloads) [Schneideret al., Nat.
 Meth., 2012].

-For help with Fiji, please consult its official website.
-Please check that your Fiji software and Java are up-to-date.
-In Fiji, the subdirectory "java" must contain a recent JDK version (> 1.8).

 2. Matlab Compiler Runtime